RohiniSwaminathan/rohini/README.md

 Little did that curly haired, dark skinned, unusually skinny baby born in a remote village in South India knew what life had in store for her.
 All the odds were against her.
 Child mortality, female infanticide, caste violence, civil protests, poverty, infectious diseases, natural hazards - you name it, the graphs weren't where they should have been.

-Looking back on this wild journey so far, it is only fair to mark down how global efforts got her this far (_you think it might be a little obnoxious to think the whole world had to work for her, tune in to see why she believes that_).
+Looking back on this wild journey so far, it is only fair to mark down how the most beautiful family she could ever ask for and insanely ambitious decade long global international development programs got her this far

+(_you think it might be a little obnoxious to think the whole world had to work for her, tune in to see why she believes that_).

 ### Golden Childhood